olga-od-ua/hello_ireland/README.md

 1. There is currently no sizes or dimensions information available, as well as no size or dimensions selection for an image available throughout the website.
 Due to time constraints these features have not been implemented yet and are planned to be implemented in the future.
 Frame sizes will become available when images can be sold in printed versions.
 It is also planned to display dimensions of digital images in the product details in the future.

-NB: it was initially planned to have 5 different frame sizes (A1, A2, A3, A4 and A5) and this can be traced in the website development history, however this feature was not worked through thouroughly enough to be presented in the final website version.

 2. Currently any authenticated user can leave a review for any product.
 As a future feature, it is planned to destinguish whether the reviewer bought the image they are reviewing in the past or whether they bought a different image or whether they have not made a purchase from the website yet.

 3. Currently any authenticated user can leave as many reviews as they like.
 In the future it is planned to put some restrictions in place (e.g. only one review per product or allowing to only review products that the user had bought in the past).